IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    {}
    ```

-## Setting default package parameters
+## Set default package parameters

 You can set default parameters for all the entities in a package.
-You do this by setting package-level parameters that are inherited by all actions in the package.
+You do this by setting package level parameters that are inherited by all actions in the package.

 To see how this works, try the following example:

-1. Update the `custom` package with two parameters: `city` and `country`.
+1. Update the `custom` package with two parameters: `city` and `country`:

    ```bash
    ibmcloud fn package update custom --param city Austin --param country USA